LAB51 logo

 July 10, 2023

-As we know, some social media appear, like BeReal, and some vanish from our eyes, like Tumblr.
-Some become more popular, like TikTok, and some are considered old-fashioned, like Facebook.
-Surprisingly, Twitter has managed to sustain its popularity and relevance for a significant period of time.
-Its minimalist design, centered around short messages, continues to be fashionable, contributing to the platform's thriving social media presence.
+As we know, some social media platforms, like BeReal, have appeared, and some have vanished from our eyes, like Tumblr.
+Some have become more popular, like TikTok.
+Some platforms are seen as old-fashioned, like Facebook.
+Surprisingly, Twitter has maintained its popularity and relevance for a long time.
+Its minimalist design and focus on short messages remain stylish.
+This helps Twitter maintain a strong presence on social media.

-The blue bird has witnessed a whirlwind of transformations this past year, all thanks to Elon Musk's acquisition of the platform.
+The blue bird has witnessed a whirlwind of transformations this past year.
+This is all thanks to Elon Musk’s acquisition of the platform.
 From the introduction of paid subscriptions (Twitter Blue) with verification to revamped layoffs for Twitter employees, the changes were undeniable.

 But here’s the twist: many users weren’t exactly thrilled with these alterations.
 The final straw came when users discovered they were now limited to a mere 6000 posts per day, sparking widespread frustration.
 People started to believe that Musk’s influence would forever alter the essence of Twitter, prompting them to explore alternatives like Mastodon.